perpetuooo/Drawer-Bot/README.md

 # AutoDrawer
 [![pt-br](https://img.shields.io/badge/lang-pt--br-green.svg)](README.PT-BR.md)
-> Python made bot that, upon receiving a keyword, downloads an equivalent image and draws it simulating the user's cursor.
+> A Python bot that upon receiving a keyword, downloads an equivalent image and draws it simulating the user's cursor.

 ## Requirements
 Some libraries are necessary if you want to run the source code instead of downloading the compiled version: